 Increased Coaching Demand

-According to the 2021 ICF COVID-19 and Coaching Industry Global Snapshot Survey, coach practitioners are pretty hopeful that coaching will emerge stronger from the pandemic, with 40% saying they are “somewhat sure” and 23% saying they are “extremely confident.”
+According to the 2021 ICF COVID-19 and Coaching Industry Global Snapshot Survey, coach practitioners are pretty hopeful that coaching will emerge stronger from the pandemic, with 40% saying they are “somewhat confident” and 23% saying they are “very confident.”
 The good projections for the sector are extremely encouraging for the future of coaching.

 The increase in projected demand is surely due to organizations recognizing the positive effects of coaching, particularly in a post-pandemic setting.
 According to a Harvard Business Review report, organizations that incorporate coaching into organizational performance see benefits for retention, teamwork, relationships, and job satisfaction.
 Once, coaching was regarded as a privilege given only to executives and maybe top management.
 However, there appears to be a growing consensus that providing coaching programs to employees of all skill levels, including entry-level employees.
 This approach creates a more effective work culture by helping develop the leaders of tomorrow.